The Church is suffering her worst crisis since the Protestant Reformation

 Pope John Paul II and Anna-Teresa Tymieniecka (from the BBC)

-Over 400 letters and photographs tell the story of Pope John Paul II’s close relationship with a married American woman that lasted more than 30 years.
+Over 400 letters and many photographs tell the story of Pope John Paul II’s close relationship with a married American woman that lasted more than 30 years.

 The friendship began in 1973 when Ms Tymieniecka contacted Cardinal Karol Wojtyla, then Archbishop of Krakow, about a book on philosophy that he had written.
 The then 50-year-old travelled from the US to Poland to discuss the work.
 Shortly afterwards, the pair began to correspond.
 At first the cardinal’s letters were formal, but as their friendship grew, they become more intimate.